manku777/Serverless-ETL-BI-on-AWS/README.md

  * Used boto 3 and 'Glue' as a client and provided job name(which we create in AWS Glue).
 Also created new IAM role and attached policy - AWSLambdaExecute and AWSGlueConsoleFullAccess
  * How lambda function knows whether the S3 bucket has been updated?
 We add a trigger in lamda function while configuring.
 As soon as there is an event(All object create events), it will trigger lambda function, which in turn will trigger AWS Glue Python shell job.

 - Now we are dealing with funnel data.
-It is a type of data which is sent by third party like Amplitude where they analyze the user behaviour like adding to cart, buying, how frequently user is buying etc so that company can improve their service.
+It is a type of data which is sent by third party like Amplitude where they analyze the user behaviour like adding to cart, buying, how frequently user is buying etc so that company we can improve our service.
-So this funnel data is is stored in our S3 bucket in csv format
+So this funnel data is stored in our S3 bucket in csv format

 - Now we will create one folder(user_behaviour) in the S3 bucket and will store the funnel data csv file and will Crawler which will extract the schema and load it exactly in Data Catalog which can be queried using Athena.
 While quering the dumped csv file in data catalog and quering from Athena the execution time was long and same even if the query is short.
-So to remove this, I used Pyspark(I did everything in loca jupyter notebook and upload parquet file in AWS).
+So to remove this, I used Pyspark(I did everything in local jupyter notebook and upload parquet file in AWS).
  * Note - We will be first do in local and then mimic the same in AWS Glue PySpark
  * Here we create a Pspark script which will extract the data from the S3(funnel.csv), apply transformation to the funnel data and will save them as parquet file format.
 Will also apply compression and partitioning to the data and store in Local.
 After that we will be mimicing the local script procedure and perform the same in AWS Glue PySpark which will read the data from the S3(2016_funnel.csv)uploading it in the S3 after transformation and created a crawler which will read the schema, in our case parquet file with partition and create the same in data catalog
  * Extract the 'year' and 'month' from the eventtimestamp column and created two new columns i.e. year and month respectively and done partition on it

  * WE HAVE MADE THE SCRIPT DYNAMIC(by applying logic in filename) WHICH MEANS IT WILL PERFORM ETL ON ALL THE FILE WHICH ARE PRESENT IN S3 INSTEAD OF HARDCODING IT IN THE SCRIPT AND AFTER ETL IT WILL STORE IT IN S3 BUCKET.
 Now we will create the crawler as we did earlier and will load the parition data into Data Catalog

-- Now we have USER BEHAVIOUR(FUNNEL DATA) in our ATHENA and transactional data in the REDSHIFT and we will be centralizing both of them with REDSHFIT SPECTRUM
+- Now we have USER BEHAVIOUR(FUNNEL DATA) in our ATHENA and transactional data in the REDSHIFT and we will be centralizing both of them with REDSHFIT SPECTRUM by creating the external schema.
+By redshift we can pull the Athen table in redshift and join with the table which is in redshift and do visualization.